jeromeBor/JeromeBor/README.md

 ### 🟠 Who am i ?

-- • First item
-- Second item
-- Third item

-• - I'm a web dev that is also a graphic designer.
+- I'm a web dev that is also a graphic designer.
-• - I really enjoy create stuff, no matter if it's a website or simple shelf
+- I really enjoy create stuff, no matter if it's a website or simple shelf
-• - WIP
+- WIP

  ### 🟠 Check out my works on :